ryanmosz/wordwise-ai/planning/docs/command-format.md

 8. estimate a task difficulty score of 0 to 10 based on complexity of task and amount of work required. suggest whether i should do a git commit before starting on this task.

+9. never do a git commit unless directed to

+10. at the start of working on any task, review the handoff.mdc file, then delete its contents. once you believe a task is complete, update the handoff.mdc file describing what you just did.

-9. Using the guidelines above, produce your plan to implement and verify task:
+11. Using the guidelines above, produce your plan to implement and verify task: